Installation and Configuration

 Run Horizon core and PostgreSQL with the default configuration.

-The default configuration is not optimized to run in production or monitor large networks. -
+The default configuration is not optimized to run in a production environment or monitor large networks. -

 By default, your time series database is JRobin, which persists RRD files on the local file system.